SaiMaram69/saimaram/README.md

   ## 🚀 About Me <br>
 <ul>
   <li>🕺🏻I'm  Sai Kumar Reddy Maram</li>
-<li>👨🏻‍🎓 I'm in my penultimate year of study as a student🎓 pursuing Software-Engineering in the specilization branch of Cloud Technology And Mobile Applications. </li>
+<li>👨🏻‍🎓 I'm in my penultimate year of study as a student🎓 pursuing Software-Engineering in the specilization branch of Cloud Technology and Mobile Applications. </li>
   <li>🏢I'm student at Jain Deemed to-be University. </li>
   <li> 🖥️I’m currently working to build  my personal profile.</li>
   </ul>